causalens/cai-causal-graph/docs/causal_graph.md

 Causal graphs consist of _nodes_, i.e. variables, and _edges_, i.e. their causal relationships.
 A directed edge `->` between two nodes `A` and `B` would imply that `A` is a causal driver of `B`, but not the other way around.
 A causal graph is essentially a collection of such nodes and edges that aim to fully specify the data-generating process of corresponding data.

-There are several types of causal graphs, many of which can be captured by the `cai_causal_graph.causal_graph.CausalGraph` class of the `cai-causal-graph` package.
-One of the most prominent types is a _Directed Acyclic Graph_ (DAG), which only contains directed edges.
-Many downstream causality tasks require the use of a DAG, such as causal modeling, counterfactual explanations, causal effect estimation, among others.
-Sometimes, however, you may need to work with different causal graph types that can contain different edge types.
-See the section on Markov Equivalence Classes (MECs) at the end of this documentation page for more detailed information about additional causal graph types.
+There are several types of edges besides the directed edge and consequently several types of causal graphs that can be captured by the `cai_causal_graph.causal_graph.CausalGraph` class.
+See the [Types of Causal Graphs](introduction.md#types-of-causal-graphs) section for more information on this.

 ## Constructing a Causal Graph